h0ek/Run-as-different-user/README.md

 To use this script you need to have installed Remote Server Administration Tools on your Windows.

-I created this script to make it easier for me to run the Active Directory snap-in and other applications using various domain accounts in Windows 10.
+I created this script to make it easier to run the Active Directory snap-in and other applications using various domain accounts in Windows 10.